Nicram97/express-cloud-setup/README.md

 <p>Run the simplified app in docker</p>
 To run the most basic configuration of the app + postgres db, You can use docker-compose.yml.
 For the app to work correctly when containers are up please create and run migrations from the localhost or add script to do so.

+Command : "docker-compose up" or "docker-compose up --build" if You want to rebuild this app image (if it is present).

+To run everything in docker You have to adjust docker-compose.yml

 <p></p>
 <h4><b>Deploy app to kubernetes</b></h4>
 <p>